I have written a post here on how to go about studying Jyotish systematically. If you follow it, you will be a really good astrologer in 2-3 yrs.

 All these authors are ultimately interpreting the ancient Sanskrit texts.
 There is nothing ‘new’ in Jyotish, just the perspective, understanding and application which varies from person to person and comes with continued practice.

 However it is best to avoid authors who mix Vedic and Western concepts as these cannot be mixed.
+Stick to pure Jyotish, ie the Bharatiya, the Vedic system.
 Avoid authors who put in too much jargon and try to baffle you with complicated words with no real meanings.
+First you should learn to predict the practical results and only then comes the psychological counselling part.

-Then to perfect your predictive ability, if you wish, you can learn KP astrology, but only after you are clear with the basics from Parashara.
-Jaimini though originates from Parashari, should be considered to be a separate topic and for advanced students.
+After you are clear on the BPHS, then to perfect your predictive ability, if you wish, you can learn the detailed Jaimini astrology.
+Jaimini originates from Parashari, but should be considered to be a separate topic and for advanced students.
+KP is a modern system which advanced students can experiment with.

 Software will be necessary as most of the newer astrologers do not study the math involved.
 The best free software is Jagannath Hora.
 Paid ones are several.
-A daily panchangam is necessary, I use Drik Panchang app on my iPhone.
-It also has an android app.
+A daily panchangam is necessary.
+I use Drik Panchang app on my iPhone, it also has an android app, is is adequate for students.

 And practice daily, train your mind to see patterns.
 Be dispassionate and detached, you are now a student of human nature.